Saxamos/Saxamos.github.io/_posts/2020-07-31-en-improve-spacy-performance-through-uncertainty.md

 - create a function to compute our own business metric at each iteration (by default only the *loss* is calculated)

 Let's take a closer look at this metric.
-To qualify the results, we first restrict ourselves to a single field (for example the title of the document).
-What interests our user is the field regardless of the number of times it appears or its position in the PDF (see Figure 2).
+To assess the results, we first restrict ourselves to a single field (for example the title of the document).
+What interests our user is the field regardless of the number of times it appears or its position in the PDF (see Fig. 2).
 Our prediction will thus be a majority vote per document.
 If the model predicts "[a, a, b]" to be titles, the final prediction will be "a".
 Remember that the goal is to achieve 95% correct answers.